yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 ### MobileBERT

 MobileBERT {cite:p}`sun2020mobilebert` is designed to be as deep as BERT $_{\text {LARGE }}$ and make each layer much narrower.
 A deep and narrow Transformer networks have the strength of large modeling capacity like deep network and maintain a manageable model size.
-To maintain a good balance between self-attentions and feed-forward networks a bottleneck structures is adopted, which amounts to adding projection layers (with activation) before the entry and after the output of each Transformer layer [\autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:fig:mobilebertdemo}].
+To maintain a good balance between self-attentions and feed-forward networks a bottleneck structures is adopted, which amounts to adding projection layers (with activation) before the entry and after the output of each Transformer layer.
 Direct distill knowledge from $\mathrm{BERT}_{\text {LARGE }}$ to MobileBERT is challenge due to large discrepancy in the architecture.
 One solution is to first train a specially designed teacher model, an inverted-bottleneck incorporated $\mathrm{BERT}_{\text {LARGE }}$ model (IB-BERT).
 Then, we conduct knowledge transfer from IB-BERT to MobileBERT.

 ```{figure} ../img/chapter_foundation/pretrainedLM/BERT_contextualizedEmbedding/modelDistillation/mobile_bert_demo.png